-People with panic disorder often have an intense fear about when the next one will happen, which may cause them to avoid places where panic attacks have occurred in the past.
+People with panic disorder often have an intense fear about when the next one will happen, which may cause them to avoid places where anxiety or panic attacks have occurred in the past.

 Phobias are fears of specific objects or situations.
 Affecting 19 million adults, it is the most common of the anxiety disorders.
 There are many different kinds of phobias — from agoraphobia (fear of being outside of the home) to specific phobias (fear of specific objects).

 Heights, snakes, mice, spiders, blood — these are just a few examples of some things that people with phobias may fear.
 And while it’s probably safe to say many people may fear these things, people with phobias experience an intense, irrational fear that is out of proportion to the actual danger.

 Worry intensely and irrationally about encountering the object or situation they fear.